2023 Czech presidential election: Results

 The first round of the Czech presidential election took place on 13 and 14 January.
 Petr Pavel, former chair of the NATO Military Committee, ran as an independent with the endorsement of the governing alliance SPOLU.
 He won the first round with 35.4 per cent of the vote, while former prime minister Babiš running as the candidate of ANO 2011 finished second with 35 per cent.
 Pavel was subsequently endorsed by four of the eliminated candidates, while Bašta and Zima did not endorse either candidates.
 Pavel was also endorsed by the incumbent prime minister Petr Fiala, while Babiš received endorsements from the Communist Party, the Tricolour Movement, and outgoing president Zeman.

 The runoff was held on 27 and 28 January.
 Pavel defeated Babiš with 58 per cent of the vote, and became the president-elect.
-He will assume office on 9 March, replacing Zeman.
+He assumed office on 9 March, replacing Zeman.

 On 29 January, an electoral district in Prague-Bohnice was reported to have accidentally submitted its reported tallies for Babiš and Pavel the wrong way round, resulting in about 100 votes being erroneously counted in favour of Babiš.
 However, the legal period during which electoral commissions can still correct the submitted results had already expired when the error was noticed, after which only the Supreme Administrative Court can order the correction of the official results.